hasimmollah/resume-builder/ReadMe.md

 ## 🛠️ Usage

-Add your personal information, work experience, education, and skills in yml format sample is under resources folder
+- Add your personal information, work experience, education, and skills in yml format sample is under resources folder

-Provide the job description in the file under resources folder or provide the url of the JD as an input to the program
+- Provide the job description in the file under resources folder or provide the url of the JD as an input to the program

-Preview and export your resume & cover letter as a PDF.
+- Preview and export your resume & cover letter as a PDF.

+## 🎯 Enhancement
+- Add crowler to look into different url
+- Dashboard of url successfully generated resume and cover letter
+- Entries for unsuccessful
+- Support different style in resume

 ## 📧 Contact